Carrick, Scotland: History

 Upon her death in 1292 the earldom passed to her son Robert de Bruce, later to become King Robert I of Scotland (r.
 1306–1329).

 Carrick saw some involvement in the Scottish wars of independence under the said Robert the Bruce, which culminated in his victory over the English at Bannockburn (1314).
 It witnessed much inter-family feuding during the sixteenth and seventeenth centuries, with various branches of the powerful Kennedys contending for land and honour.

 Carrick's scattered villages and rugged terrain made it a favourite haunt of the persecuted Covenanters in the seventeenth century, and its rocky coastline with its many hidden coves and inlets has made it a favourite location for smuggling.
 Robert Burns made his living as an exciseman along that coastline in the late-eighteenth century.

-In 1469 the title "Earl of Carrick" became one of the lesser titles of the heir apparent to the Scots (later British) throne - Prince William, the Prince of Wales, whose principal Scottish title is "Duke of Rothesay", also bears the title of "Earl of Carrick".
+In 1469, the title "Earl of Carrick" became one of the lesser titles of the heir-apparent to the Scots (later British) throne; As of 2022, this title is borne by William, Prince of Wales, whose principal Scottish title is "Duke of Rothesay".